Back · Compound movement

 How to perform the Chin-Up

-3. Pull by driving the elbows down and slightly back toward the ribs, leading with the elbows rather than the hands.
+4. Pull by driving the elbows straight down toward the ribs and leading with the chest, keeping the wrists neutral rather than curling with them.

 Suggested working range: 510 reps.
 Default progression: double progression.